 Focuses on problems of the economic system as a whole.
 What influences the level of national income and employment?
 What is inflation and why do we have it?
 What is the role of government in a modern capitalistic system?
 How does business organize to produce the goods and services we demand?
 How are the American financial and banking systems organized?
 What is the nature of American unionism?
 What are the elements of government finance and fiscal policy?
-Prerequisite: Credit for or exemption from MATH 100.
+Prerequisite: Math placement of level 2, 3, 4, or credit for MATH 100.